CAL English Proficiency Test for Students

 The assessment can be used for a variety of educational purposes, including providing information on the development of student English language proficiency over time and using that information to understand and inform changes and improvements to language programs.
 The information from the assessment can also help students and their families better understand how the students are growing in their English language proficiency and help them make plans for continued language study.

-After students have taken the test, CAL will provide the state with certificates of participation and score reports for each examinee.
+After students have taken the test, CAL will provide the state with individual certificates of participation, individual score reports, and group results for all examinees from a given test administration.